haticesenliler/SIEM-Azure/SIEM_Azure.md

 Number of lines before row: 0
 Search Key: network

-Allow the watchlist to fully import, there should be a total of roughly 54,000 rows.
+Allow the watchlist to fully import; there should be a total of roughly 54,000 rows.

 In real life, this location data would come from a live source or it would be updated automatically on the back end by your service provider.

 (observe architecture)

-Observe the logs now have geographic information, so you can see where the attacks are coming from
+Observe that the logs now have geographic information, so you can see where the attacks are coming from

 let GeoIPDB_FULL = _GetWatchlist("geoip");
 let WindowsEvents = SecurityEvent